arc42/canvas.arc42.org-site/_pages/00-home.md

   btn_class: "btn--primary"
 ---

-# As lean as architecture documentation can ever get

 A canvas provides a structured framework that facilitates the visualization of key elements of a system.
 Based upon ideas from the famous [Business Model Canvas](https://www.strategyzer.com) we created three different canvases